mochji/crescent/README.md

 this is heavily inspired from lua (which is why its called crescent), and will be similar to lua in both the syntax and c api with stuff i believe can be improved (and isnt absolutely painful to read the surce code)

-this is mostly a hyperfixation that became too large
+this is mostly a hyperfixation

 #### done